dotpointer/webtriggers/README.md

 Visit the web page at https://<server>/webtriggers/, and click on the buttons on the desired action to run it.

+Run /usr/bin/php /<path-to-project-root-directory>/webtriggers.php -r "Action name" as a regular user to run actions using the cli.

+Run /usr/bin/php /<path-to-project-root-directory>/webtriggers.php -h for a list of more commands.

 ## Authors